princeton-nlp/SimCSE/README.md

 ## Getting Started

-We provide an easy-to-use sentence embedding tool based on our SimCSE model.
-To use the tool, first install the `simcse` package from pypi
+We provide an easy-to-use sentence embedding tool based on our SimCSE model (see our [Wiki](https://github.com/princeton-nlp/SimCSE/wiki) for detailed usage).
+To use the tool, first install the `simcse` package from PyPI
 ```bash
 pip install simcse
 ```